grafana/google-sheets-datasource/docs/sources/configure.md

 - [Google Sheets](https://support.google.com/a/users/answer/13309904#sheets_share_link)
 - [Google Drive](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop#share_publicly)

-### Granting access to the service account used with JWT authentication
+### Grant access to the service account used with JWT authentication

 By default, the service account doesn't have access to any spreadsheets within the account or organization that it's associated with.
 To grant the service account access to files or folders in Google Drive, you need to share the file or folder with the service account's email address.